lino-levan/old.linolevan.com/posts/lancerhacks_v.md

 - Ruhi: Absolutely carried the team on basically every front.
 Ruhi essentially organized the whole event singlehandedly, with the rest of us just tagging along.
 No, but seriously, Ruhi if you're reading this you did a phenominal job and I'll be sure to come back next year to see how things are going.
 - Everyone else: Avi, Ayush, Surya, Medha, Nina, Molly, Nitish, Pranav, Rithvik, Shlok, Swastik, and Angela

-I also want to thank everyone who supported us: Andy @Gated , Sam @Madkudu , Mr. Wang, Mr. Muelman, and all of the other speakers, judges, and staff that showed up on event day.
+I also want to thank everyone who supported us: Andy @Gated , Sam @Madkudu , Mr. Wang, Mr. Meulman, and all of the other speakers, judges, and staff that showed up on event day.

 Lastly, I wanted to thank the participants who showed up!
 Thank you so much to each and every one of you who spent an entire day doing activities and hacking.